AIMS-UN/AIMS/README.md

 | grading-db    | [MongoDB](https://www.mongodb.com/) 🍃       |
 | profile-db    | [MongoDB](https://www.mongodb.com/) 🍃       |
 | subject-db    | [MySQL](https://www.mysql.com/) 🐬           |

-This layer may be deployed using the docker-compose file in the data folder.
-The deployment details file can be found [here](https://github.com/SGman98/AIMS/blob/main/data/docker-compose.yml).

 > There is an initial script with some data in the corresponding logic folder, the file is called `init.sql`.